bnbowman/bauhaus2/doc/WorkflowAuthorTutorial.md

   1. Declare its name using the `WORKFLOW_NAME` class variable;

   2. Declare the *condition table class* using the `CONDITION_TABLE_TYPE` class variable---this tells `bauhaus2` how to validate the condition table provided by users of this workflow.
 This is important because different workflows might have different requirements on the table, for example specific additional columns might be required;

   3. Declare the files (plotting scripts, `pbsmrtpipe` XML presets) that we you will need `bauhaus2` to bundle into the workflow directory, using the class variables `R_SCRIPTS`, `PYTHON_SCRIPTS`, `SMRTPIPE_PRESETS`, etc.

   4. Implement the `plan()` method for your workflow class.
 The `plan()` method should return a list of Snakemake filenames, referring to files `bauhaus2/resources/snakemake`.
 These files are "pieces" which are concatenated by `bauhaus` to form a whole workflow.

      A monolithic workflow could just return a single-entry list for its `plan()`, but more typically we will want to leverage other snakemake files to provide mapping, CCS, etc.  Thus, we more generally will list a few snakemake files.
 Note that the *first entry in `plan()` determines the "target rule"*, so you should list the "end goal" first.

-     Also Note that the `plan()` method can construct the plan dynamically, after looking at the condition table and the command-line arguments to `bauhaus2`.
+     Also note that the `plan()` method can construct the plan dynamically, after looking at the condition table and the command-line arguments to `bauhaus2`.
 This is powerful---it enables us to be smart and skip mapping if we see that the inputs are already mapped, for example; or, it can let us decide whether to use SMRTLink for mapping (vs calling pbalign directly).

 ### Step 3: Add your snakemake files, scripts, and other files